๐Ÿง ๐Ÿ’›

 When we notice, we don't just look at someone's face.
 We read the whole picture.
 Every part of the body is trying to tell you something.
 When you notice, you're listening with your eyes.

-Are he bright and open, or heavy and far away?
+Are they bright and open, or heavy and far away?
 Eyes looking down can mean embarrassment, sadness, or being lost in thought.

 Still hands vs. restless fidgeting.
 A tight grip.
 Hands covering the face.
 Every gesture is a signal.